-Granted, you need to understand the basic rules of D&D to be able to play at all.
-It’ll help to know what DnD stats are, and knowing which D&D dice to roll when is definitely useful.
+Granted, you need to understand how to play Dungeons and Dragons to DM at all.
+It’ll help to know what DnD stats are, and knowing which DnD dice to roll when is definitely useful.
 But you don’t have to know every page of the Player’s Handbook and the Dungeon Master’s Guide off by heart.

 The main thing to remember is you’re allowed to say ‘I don’t know’ during a D&D game.
 Good players won’t mind waiting while you scroll through a digital document or flick through a tome to find the rule you need.